-Coad, having up to then sporadically played first-team cricket since debuting in 2013, finished 2017, his breakthrough summer, with 50 wickets in the Specsavers County Championship and scooped three end of season awards, including Members’ and Players’ Player of the Year.
+Coad, having up to then sporadically played first-team cricket since debuting in 2013, finished his breakthrough 2017 with 50 wickets in the Specsavers County Championship and scooped three end of season awards, including Members’ and Players’ Player of the Year.

 In 2018, he followed that up with the Players’ Player award again having taken 48 wickets in nine Division One matches, navigating hip and side injuries as Yorkshire finished fourth for the second year running.
 He was also awarded his county cap prior to the penultimate round home clash with Hampshire.